famly/hire-me/README.md

 It is ok to Google or use ChatGPT, but you need to inform us via comments in the code, if something is a direct copy paste.

+When sending back the task, please send it as a link to your repo and tell us how much time was spent on the task.

 ## How to get started
 - Fork this repository
 - Create a small application in React (or another agreed upon framework)